 Growing cauliflower is a rewarding adventure in vegetable gardening.
-Cauliflower is a “biennial” crop – meaning that it is a flowering plant which takes two years to complete its life cycle.
+Cauliflower is a “biennial” crop – meaning that it is a flowering plant that takes two years to complete its life cycle.
 Cauliflower belongs to the family Brassicaceae, of the species Brassica oleracea, meaning it is a relative of broccoli, brussel sprouts, cabbage, collards, kale, and kohlrabi!

 Cauliflower is known as the most temperamental member of the mustard family, as it is quite intolerant to warm temperatures and any changes in moisture.
 Despite these warnings, cauliflower is a delicious crop that will provide abundantly as long as its needs are met.